Sv443/ComputerCraft-Projects/Farms/SugarcaneFarm/README.md

 - The turtle will break every block in the farm above and including a height of 2 blocks, so make sure there are no blocks there you don't want broken
 - Make sure the entire row of the y axis that the barrels/chests are on is empty, as the turtle will move there to deposit the sugarcane
 - Always keep the refueling station stocked or the turtle will eventually get stuck in the middle of a harvesting cycle
+- You may open the turtle every now and again to see its stats, which it will print every time it refuels after finishing a harvesting cycle

 <br>